Gentleman (Psy song): Critical reception

-Initial reactions were mixed as critics acknowledged the catchy tunes of "Gentleman" but also remained skeptical as to whether it will surpass the popularity of "Gangnam Style".
+Initial reactions were mixed, as critics acknowledged the catchiness of "Gentleman" but also remained skeptical as to whether it would surpass the popularity of "Gangnam Style".
 CNN's Jake Tapper asserted that Psy's concern about being left behind as a one-hit wonder is "completely founded".
 Simon Vozick-Levinson, associate editor at Rolling Stone, pointed out that "It's almost impossible to create another hit like "Gangnam Style".
 Psy responded to these concerns and says, "I've been doing this for 12 years.
 Would it be fair to call me a one-hit wonder just because my next song falls flat?
 I gained international fame almost by accident but that does not mean that I will make desperate efforts to maintain that global popularity.
 I will just continue to do what I have been doing for all these years.
 If it satisfies people's appetite it will.
 If not, it won't."